silverhammermba/blog/_posts/2018-08-13-osx-jenkins.markdown

 what syntax to use here, but I still had to clean it up to get this minimal example.

 This works great and lets you have (mostly) unattended deploys from whatever build machine happens to be free.
-The only part that prevents it from being fully unattended is that occasionally Apple will force you to log in and answer the uploading account's security questions.
+Unintuitively, you have to disable two-factor authentication for the App Store Connect account to make this run unattended.
+If you enable two-factor auth, your two-factor session will expire after a month so someone will have to manually refresh it before deploys wil work again.